 Staying social provides plenty of opportunities to get help with household tasks or rides to the store.
 This access to assistance makes it easier to maintain independence for seniors.

 A University of Texas study of more than 200 adults 60 to 90 noted improvements in long-term memory and other cognitive functions among those who learned a new skill.
 Many local senior centers and colleges offer free or reasonably priced classes on everything from arts and crafts to digital photography.

-Learn more about staying healthy after 60 by reaching out to Home Care Assistance, a leading provider of elder care Fairfield families rely on.
+Learn more about staying healthy after 60 by reaching out to Home Care Assistance, a leading provider of home care Westport families rely on.
 Our friendly and experienced caregivers can help seniors with everything from grocery shopping to mobility support.
 Call our office today at 203-955-1915 and schedule a free in-home consultation.